Features

 around centre using explicit parameters.

-centre can be a single point name or a list of point names.
+centre can be a point name or list of point names (then centre = mean of medians).

 >>> from py3r.behaviour.util.docdata import data_path